 This is the shiplap we installed.
 She’s gotten a coat of primer on it since we started..I just don’t have a picture.

 This is the headboard.
 We are using Aspect Peel and Stick Stone tiles to add some interest.
 The pictures just don’t do it justice.

 This is the kitchen area.
 We are using Aspect Peel and Stick Glass tiles to throw some light around and give it some interest.
-Cutting the tiles around that window shape is a pain.. luckily the smaller size of these makes it a bit easier to adapt.
+Cutting the tiles around that window shape is kind of a pain.. luckily a glass grinder and the smaller size of these makes it a bit easier to adapt.

 In the meantime, farm animals still want to be fed, eggs have to be collected and one of our mama geese had FIVE babies yesterday….that’s on top of the three we managed to hatch using the incubator.
 (Check out my Instagram feed for those pics)

-So as you can see, life around here is not all that much slower paced… what are you up to lately?
+So as you can see, life around here is not all that much slower paced and the projects list is long… what are you up to lately?